Made with our Calivirgin Lusty Lemon Olive Oil

 - Fill a medium size pot with about 3 inches of water.
 Bring the water to a boil and then reduce the heat until it reaches a simmer.
 You should see small bubbles coming to the surface but not rolling.

-- Add a little splash of vinegar to the water (this is optional, but it helps the egg white to staqy together once it is in the water).
+- Add a little splash of Calivinegar Prosecco Vinegar to the water (this is optional, but it helps the egg white to stay together once it is in the water).

-- Crack one egg into a small cup (I use a measuring cup).
+- Crack one egg into a small cup.
 Lower the egg into the simmer water, gently easing it out of the cup.

-- Cook the egg in the simmering water for about 3-5 minutes, depending on how soft you wnat your egg yolk.
+- Cook the egg in the simmering water for about 3-5 minutes, depending on how soft you want your egg yolk.

-- While the egg is cooking, place the slices of Canadia bacon in a large pan and cook on medium-high heat for about 1 minute on each side.
+- While the egg is cooking, place the slices of Canadian bacon in a large pan and cook on medium-high heat for about 1 minute on each side.